 Laying out in the sun and using sunscreen hasn’t always been a top priority for many of us.
 I mean, who remembers the days when we walked onto the beach with a bottle of baby oil versus a bottle of sunscreen?!
 The thought of it now makes me cringe!

 There are so many different thoughts and opinions out there regarding what’s ok and safe when it comes to sunscreen, and many of them are wrong!
 We are officially in the Summer season which means more exposure to sun.
 What better time to debunk some of these sunscreen myths?!

 Don’t take sunscreen application lightly!
-It should be a necessary part of your daily routine at any age!
-Take precautions today, follow these sunscreen tips, and you will thank yourself later!
+It should be a necessary part of your daily routine at any age.
+Additionally, you should visit your dermatologist for regular checkups once or twice a year to look for abnormal spots or moles.
+Schedule an appointment today with your DermaBlue provider if you’re overdue for a skin cancer screening.
+Take precautions today, follow these sunscreen tips, and you will thank yourself later.